inno-devops-labs/F23-core-course-labs/app_python/DOCKER.md

 ## 4. Base Image Selection

 I am using the official Docker image and specifying explicitly the version of the base image: `python:3.9`.

-## 4. Base Image Selection

-I am using the official Docker image and specifying explicitly the version of the base image: `python:3.9`.